 You might also be able to bring the dollars from your former employer's retirement savings plan to your new company's retirement plan.
 You can then invest those dollars in your new employer's retirement savings plan and continue growing your retirement nest egg in a single place.

-Be careful, however.
-Not all employers will allow you to transfer funds from a former retirement savings plan into theirs.
+Not all employers allow you to transfer funds from a former retirement savings plan into theirs.
 Be sure to speak to your new employer's human resources department to find out if this option exists.
 If it does, it is a good one.
 Again, you will not pay any penalties, and you will not have to worry about federal tax withholding.
-Best of all, you will not have to start building your retirement savings from scratch.

 Leaving it Alone